yuleung/MixBCT/README.md

 Implementation of MixBCT and other SOTA mathods: UniBCT, NCCL, BCT

-* The main dir is used for train the old model
+* The main dir is used for train the Old model
 * BCT_methods/  --- summarized MixBCT, UniBCT, NCCL, BCT
 * tools/        --- some preprocessing operations and ijb-c evaluation code
+*